Foxtel’s Project Ares app: Price, release date, details

 While there is no official announcement from News Corp as yet, it's our understanding that, initially at least, Project Ares will focus on providing Foxtel's Drama content.

-In particular, it looks like Project Ares will hope to fill the void left in Australia by the absence of the Peacock and HBO Max services launching in the US in April 2020.
-We can expect that Project Areas will become a more considered and cost-effective option for fans of HBO and Universal content than Foxtel IQ or Foxtel Now.
+In particular, Project Ares will hope to fill the void left in Australia by the absence of the Peacock and HBO Max services launching in the US in May 2020.
+We can expect that Project Ares will become a more considered and cost-effective option for fans of HBO and Universal content than Foxtel IQ or Foxtel Now.

-Our gut feeling is that Project Ares will stick to TV and TV miniseries and not include movies.
-If correct, this means Project Ares content would include shows like Game of Thrones, Watchman, Chernobyl, Westworld, His Dark Materials, Veep, Big Little Lies, Succession, Law & Order, Chicago Fire, 30 Rock, Brooklyn Nine-Nine, Parks and Recreation and The Office (US).
+Our gut feeling is that Project Ares will stick to TV and TV miniseries, but we've heard word that movies are also on the menu.
+As such, Project Ares content will include shows like Game of Thrones, Watchman, Chernobyl, Westworld, His Dark Materials, Veep, Big Little Lies, Succession, Law & Order, Chicago Fire, 30 Rock, Brooklyn Nine-Nine, Parks and Recreation and The Office (US).
+And possibly movies from WarnerMedia.

 Plus, it would be home to all the exciting originals coming to both HBO Max and Peacock into the future.
 Including Game of Thrones: House of the Dragon, the Battlestar Galactica reboot, three new TV series from Family Guy creator Seth MacFarlane, a stack of DC Universe content and plenty more.